Collections’ Guidelines: VCUarts Qatar Art and Design Library

 The guidelines contained within this document are adapted from the Collection Development Guidelines for Virginia Commonwealth University Libraries.
 VCUarts Qatar Librarians appreciate the excellent Collection Management planning model provided by VCU Libraries.
 Differences in the VCUarts Qatar Art and Design Library policy guidelines reflect the VCUarts Qatar curriculum and the distinct needs of the local campus and environment.

 Virginia Commonwealth University Qatar, Mission Statement

-The Faculty Librarians at Virginia Commonwealth University Qatar (VCUQatar), with input and support from the Collection Management Department in VCU Libraries, are responsible for building and managing VCUQatar Libraries collections, in concert with the missions of VCUQatar, The VCU School of the Arts, and VCU Libraries.
-Central to the VCUQatar Library mission is the goal of carefully building and managing substantive information resource collections that serve the VCUQatar School of the Arts academic programs.
-Collections may include materials housed in the library or sources located elsewhere to which VCUQatar Library provides access.
+The Faculty Librarians at Virginia Commonwealth University School of the Arts in Qatar (VCUarts Qatar), with support for its digital collections from the Collection Management Department in VCU Libraries, are responsible for building and managing VCUarts Qatar Art and Design Library collections.
+Central to the VCUarts Qatar Art and Design Library mission is the goal of carefully building and managing substantive information resource collections that serve the academic, creative, and research needs of the VCUarts School of the Arts in Qatar.

 1.a.
 Function of Collection Management Guidelines

 A collection guideline is an official statement of the library's goals in building and managing its collections in all subject areas.
 It is designed to: